1. About loperamide

 - 16 spoonfuls of liquid loperamide (5ml each) in 24 hours

-Once you're on the right dose, your doctor will usually recommend splitting your dose so you take half in the morning and half in the afternoon or evening.
+Once you're on the right dose, your doctor will usually recommend dividing your daily dose, so you take half in the morning and half in the afternoon or evening.

-Occasionally patients with a stoma need a higher dose.
+Occasionally patients with a colostomy (stoma) need a higher dose.
 Only take a higher dose if your doctor tells you to.

 Do not give loperamide to children under 12 years old unless their doctor prescribes it.

-If a doctor prescribes loperamide for a child under 12 - or for a child aged 12 to 17 years old with IBS or long lasting diarrhoea - they will use your child's weight or age to work out the right dose.
-The dose also depends on your child's symptoms.
+If a doctor prescribes loperamide for your child, they will use their weight or age to work out the right dose.
+The dose also depends on their symptoms.

 What if I forget to take it?